Ayush1325/blog/content/post20.md

 <br>

 # Handling ExitBootServices()
 The Rust std now registers a callback when `EVT_SIGNAL_EXIT_BOOT_SERVICES` is signaled.
 This callback makes BootServices unavailable.
-The most significant consequence of this is that the provided[Allocator](https://doc.rust-lang.org/stable/std/alloc/trait.GlobalAlloc.html) no longer works.
+The most significant consequence of this is that the provided [Allocator](https://doc.rust-lang.org/stable/std/alloc/trait.GlobalAlloc.html) no longer works.

 Since, all the memory in Rust std is allocated with the memory type `EfiLoaderData`, it is not really valid at after this point.
 Feel free to comment at the [PR](https://github.com/rust-lang/rust/pull/100316) if you would like to see this configurable.